 Another point Popper’s critics made against his demarcation criterion is that pseudoscientists sometimes make falsifiable claims, such as astrologers who make testable predictions about personality and the future based on horoscopes.
 This does not make these predictions scientific.
 Of course, when these pseudo-sciences engage in risky predictions, they are typically falsified sooner rather than later.
-So that’s not so much of a problem for Popper’s criterion.
+As such, they are not much of a problem for Popper’s criterion.

 Feyerabend’s epistemological anarchism

-A more fundamental criticism, however, came from Feyerabend (1970).
-He considers himself an epistemological anarchist.
-According to Feyerabend there is not 1 correct way to understand reality, but many different and valuable ways.
-The world is so much more complex than it is presented in scientific models and theories, and when we limit ourselves to one perspective on reality (a scientific worldview), we are left with an impoverished worldview.
+A more fundamental criticism, however, came from first name Feyerabend (1970), who considers himself to be an epistemological anarchist.
+According to Feyerabend, there is not one correct way to understand reality, but many different and valuable ways.
+The world is so much more complex than scientific models and theories make it out to be, and when we limit ourselves to one perspective on reality (a scientific worldview), we are left with an impoverished worldview.

-According to Feyerabend, we should therefore never limit ourselves to one method, both within the sciences and in general.
+According to Feyerabend, we should therefore never limit ourselves to one method, both within the sciences and in life more generallt.
 His principle is: ‘anything goes’!
 He is therefore radically opposed to a demarcation criterion.
 Such a criterion, he argues, prevents new knowledge from being acquired and thus prevents knowledge from progressing.
 Major scientific breakthroughs, Feyerabend argues, came about precisely because scientists broke the rules of their time.
-The Copernican revolution, the atomic model of Bohr, ... they all came about according to Feyerabend because scientists ignored the methodological rules of their time.
+The Copernican revolution, the atomic model of Bohr, they all came about because scientists ignored the methodological rules of their time.
 Rules prevent progress, Feyerabend claims.
-We have to let everything bloom instead of constantly weeding out ‘bad’ theories.
+We must let everything flourish instead of constantly weeding out ‘bad’ theories.

 In the words of Feyerabend (1970, p.
 11): “It is thus possible to create a tradition that is held together by strict rules and that is successful to some extent.
 But is it desirable to support such a tradition to the exclusion of everything else?
 Should we transfer to it the sole rights for dealing in knowledge, so that any result that has been obtained by other methods is at once ruled out of court?
 This is the question I intend to address in the present essay.
 And to this question my answer will be a firm and resounding NO.”